Antarctica, the coldest continent on Earth, is experiencing unprecedented

 - Ecosystem Disruption: Warming temperatures disrupt the life cycles and

-habitats of native species, from microscopic krill to larger marine mammals
+habitats of native species, from microscopic krill—critical to the Antarctic

 - Glacial Instability: Increased temperatures undermine the stability of

-glaciers, leading to accelerated ice flow into the ocean and contributing to
+glaciers, leading to accelerated ice flow into the ocean.
+This not only

 Responding to Antarctic Warming